5k-mirrors/poe-live-search-manager/README.md

 - Windows allows you to [change or turn off notification sounds](https://www.google.com/search?q=windows+notification+sound)
 - Windows allows you to [change notification length](https://www.google.com/search?q=windows+notification+length).
 This is _not_ supported currently.
 Changing it from the default 5 seconds will cause the clipboard to be out of sync with the notifications.

-#### Installation

-- Installer hangs during re-installation: in special cases (e.g. manually touching files) the installation can be left in an inconsistent state and therefore broken.
-Follow steps [here](/../../issues/53#issuecomment-537375953).

-## Caveats

-- For the notifications to show while in-game PoE needs to run in windowed or windowed fullscreen mode
-- When enabled, your clipboard will be altered with every new whisper message

 ## Development